StiglCZ/engine/readme.md

 In the .O section, you can define all the gameobjects that should be spawned, and they will.                                       <br>
 In the .U seciton, you should define all the models that should be disposed after the scene is unloaded or replaced by another one.<br>

+##### Alert: This is still usable and stuff, but theres new scene designer using blender.
+More info in utilities/utilities.md

 #### Collision

 The engine currently uses AABB collision.
 Every gameobject has its own collsion box(defined by position + AABB), and you can enable collision for specific object by pushing its id to the list of them in stream positon 2.
 The collison system will then automatically send you back the data with the collision status.